zigou23/Bing-Daily-Wallpaper/README.md

 ### Historical Archives

 `bing/old-2408/` contains historical data archives from before August 2024.

+Portions of historical data are referenced from [zkeq/Bing-Wallpaper-Action](https://github.com/zkeq/Bing-Wallpaper-Action) and some publicly available website data.
+If you find any data issues, please submit an issue.

 ## 📅 Update Frequency